One of Gino De Pieri’s priorities in life was to take care of the people around him.

 Both Gino’s father and mother suffered life-ending strokes and his younger sister, Silvana had terminal leukemia.
 Tirelessly dedicated, Gino cared for them until their final days.

 Even though Gino passed away three years ago from a rare form of cancer, his legacy continues that tradition of taking care of his loved ones and the community.
-In his will, Gino left a generous gift to help the Leukemia/Blood and Marrow Transplant (L/BMT) Program of BC, based at Vancouver General Hospital (VGH) in recognition of the amazing care provided to Silvana Pezzutti, his late sister.
+In his will, Gino left a generous gift to help the Leukemia/Bone Marrow Transplant (L/BMT) Program of BC, based at Vancouver General Hospital (VGH) in recognition of the amazing care provided to Silvana Pezzutti, his late sister.

 “Gino wanted to honour the family name and his sister by giving to this area,” Franco explains.
 “He wanted to make a difference to people with cancer and their families.”